-There are existing freight operations in West Seattle, but they are beyond the screening distance of the vibration-sensitive receivers.
-No ambient vibration measurements were completed near existing rail lines in the West Seattle Link Extension study area.
+There are existing freight operations in West Seattle, but they are infrequently used or beyond the screening distance of the vibration-sensitive receivers.
 An existing vibration measurement was completed at Harbor Island Machine Works, a Category 1 vibration-sensitive receiver.
 The results of the ambient vibration measurement are shown in Attachment N.3H, Vibration Analysis of Category 1 Uses and Special Buildings.